ragatol/getnyaa/README.md

 A simple way to create a __epsiode_re__ expression is to visit the torrent description, copying the torrent title, and doing the following edits:

-- Delete tags like `[HEVC]`, and anything thad doens't contribute to identify the particular anime episode.
+- Delete tags like `[HEVC]`, and anything thad doesn't contribute to identify the particular anime episode.
 - If there's both overall and seasonal episode numbers, delete one of them.
   Leave the text right before the episode number so it can be used to identify